 If you do have the vaccine, it is still important to continue taking other measures to protect against COVID-19 such as practising good hygiene and physical distancing.

-Studies of COVID-19 vaccination in patients with cancer have shown that it is safe and the rates of expected side effects from the vaccine are not higher in patients with cancer compared to others.
+Studies of COVID-19 vaccination in people with cancer have shown that it is safe and the rates of expected side effects from the vaccine are not higher in people with cancer compared to others.

 Based on how the vaccines work, we do not anticipate that the vaccines will reduce the effectiveness of cancer treatments.